Surendrasaluru/Surendrasaluru/README.md

-- 👋 Hi, I’m @Surendrasaluru
+- 👋 Hi, I’m SurenDrasaluru
-- 👀 I’m interested in web development
+- 👀 Interested in web development
-- 🌱 I’m currently learning the MERN STACK
+- 🌱 Currently Working in Virtusa as KPO Analyst
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ Working on Mern stack off the Office Work.
-- 📫 How to reach me ping me at surendrasaluru@gmail.com
+- 📫 How to reach me ping me at surendrasaluru@gmail.com.

 <!---
 Surendrasaluru/Surendrasaluru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.